ImadRahhali/ContainerizationProject/README.md

 6. **Application Deployment**
    - Successfully deployed the application using docker-compose.
    - Created docker-compose.yml file defining services for frontend, backend, and MySQL database.
-   - Ensured application functionality by testing in the browser and taking screenshots.
+   - Ensured application functionality by testing in the browser.

 7. **Kubernetes Deployment**
-   - Created Kubernetes manifests (YAML files) for deploying the application in a Kubernetes cluster under the "exam" namespace.
+   - Created Kubernetes manifests (YAML files) for deploying the application in a Kubernetes cluster
    - Configured resource quotas, RBAC controls, health checks, and ingress for the application.
-   - Tested application functionality in Kubernetes cluster and provided screenshots.
+   - Tested application functionality in Kubernetes cluster.

 8. **Private Docker Image Registry**
    - Created a local private Docker image registry to store and manage built images.

-## Additional Notes
-- Ensure to remove running containers and images from the Docker host after completing tasks.
-- Refer to the project documentation and associated files in the repositories for detailed instructions and configurations.

-For more information and detailed instructions, please refer to the project documentation and associated files in the respective repositories.